3redronin/mu-server/HTTP2-CONCURRENCY.md

 An outbound frame command is validated and its state transition reserved by the coordinator before it becomes pending for socket output.
 A reset closes the stream, fails or discards all unsent frames for that stream, and prevents later commands from being accepted.
+The exception is an additional `RST_STREAM` generated in response to a frame that arrives on the closed stream, as permitted by RFC 9113 Section 5.4.2.

-`RST_STREAM` is therefore the final frame emitted for a stream.
+`RST_STREAM` is therefore the final non-priority frame emitted for a stream, apart from those permitted additional resets.
 Frames already written before the reset command is processed remain validly ordered before the reset.

 ## Flow control